Caring for Orchids is simple; if you can provide the best growing temperature and humidity.

 I quickly rinsed them and add them into a glass bottle of clean water; and put the bottle under the sun to gain good sun energy.

-At last, I created my own special indoor plant care strategy.
+At last, I created my own special indoor plant care method.

 I served the purple orchids plant with a mix of 5% sun powered high energy water, 5% mineral water, and tap water; when I water her on the vary night; and later once a month.

-The purple orchids survived and started her two wide-opened beautiful flowers from 22nd February 2011 until today.
+This purple orchids survived and started her two wide-opened beautiful flowers (picture 12) from 22nd February 2011 until today.
 She has a new watering habit now.
 You can see her cheerful smile only after her two hours evening deep water bath.